caiettia/Thesis-Project/README.md

 ![svr_kernels](https://github.com/caiettia/Thesis-Project/blob/main/svr_kernels_upd.png)

+We can see based on the plot how, when given a kernel, this affects the shape of the regressor.
+The linear kernel obviously creating a linear regressor, the polynomial kernel creating a polynomial regressor of what visually appears to be of the fourth degree, and the radial basis function producing a

 We again apply KFold for k=10 and see the following values for our MAE:

 | Kernel       | MAE       |